ravinain/JSONBeautifier/README.md

 2. Execute setup.bat to install http-server.
 Skip this step, if node_modules/.bin/http-server exists
 3. Execute start-server.bat to start server
 4. Execute npm run build command (if bundle.js file doesn't exists in modules folder)
 4. Open http://localhost:8080/app/ .
-If this does not work check the port number, it should match with the port number showing in start-server.bat command window.
+If this does not work then check the port number; it should match with the port number showing in start-server.bat command window.

 Project Snapshots: